 These two statements report the County's net position and its respective change during the year.
-The County's net position (the difference between assets plus deferred outflows and liabilities plus deferred inflows) provide one measure of the County's financial health, or financial position.
+The County's net position (the difference between assets and liabilities) provide one measure of the County's financial health, or financial position.
 Over time, increases or decreases in the County's net position are one indicator of whether its financial health is improving or deteriorating.
 To fully assess the overall health of the County, however, you should consider non-financial factors as well, such as changes in the County's property tax base and the condition of the County's facilities.